toobeeh/typo-compose/README.md

 ## Configuration

 All critical information that is used for docker image builds or in docker-compose is stored in the .env file next to the docker-compose.
+Additional configuration may be needed in some container's yml configs.

 ### Database